sg16-unicode/sg16-meetings/README.md

     associated coded character set.
   - Jens responded that that is true from an implementation perspective, but not with regard to how the standard uses it since the standard permits symbolic evaluation.
-  - Hubert noted that the standard may not be very consistent in how the existing terms are uses, but the use of terms with fewer requirements is useful.
+  - Hubert noted that the standard may not be very consistent in how the existing terms are used, but the use of terms with fewer requirements is useful.
   - Hubert expressed concern regarding focus on coded character sets because it isn't clear that abstract numeric code point values are helpful from a specification standpoint.